- Decide on a name

 Deliver your documents to us

-You can drop off forms at our office or in our secure drop box in the lobby.
+If you are filing using a paper form, you can drop off forms at our office or in our secure drop box in the lobby.

 When you put your forms in our secure drop box, you can include: